appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/setup-polling.md

 # Fetch Real-Time Data using Polling

-Polling is a communication technique used in computing to retrieve real-time data by periodically checking for updates.
+Polling is a communication technique used to retrieve real-time data by periodically checking for updates.
 This page shows you how to establish a real-time data polling mechanism for your applications.

   <figure>